-Ready-made, so-called 'fresh' Butternut Squash soups from various supermarkets don't always contain roasted Butternut Squash.
-This is a shame as it really adds to the depth of flavour of this particular vegetable.
-And again, supermarkets tend to produce a separate Parsnip soup.
+A lovely, comforting soup for colder days.
+So-called ‘fresh’ Butternut Squash soups from various supermarkets don’t always contain roasted Butternut Squash.
+This is a shame, as roasting really adds a depth of flavour to this particular vegetable.
+And again, supermarkets tend to produce a separate parsnip soup.
 We think this is sad!..

 So, in this recipe we’ve combined these two naturally sweet veggies, roasted them and whizzed them up with a hint of Indian spice to produce a thick, nutritious soup which makes a very satisfying lunch or light supper when accompanied by some wholemeal rolls or seeded crispbread.